What is a museum?

 There are several different types of museum, depending on how they are owned, managed and funded.
 These include:

-• National museums are established and funded by central government through the Department of Culture, Media and Sport (DCMS).
+• National museums are run and funded directly by the central government of each UK nation.
 They are generally larger institutions that hold collections considered to be of national importance.
-There are currently 54 national museums in the UK
+All national museums in the UK offer free entry to their permanent collections.

 • Independent museums are owned by registered charities and other independent bodies or trusts.
-They are not funded directly by the state but may receive support through government programmes such as Renaissance in the Regions
+They are not usually funded directly by the state but may receive support through government programmes.
+Some may have funding agreements with local authorities.

-• Britain’s unoccupied royal palaces are run by Historic Royal Palaces, an independent charity
+• England’s unoccupied royal palaces are run by Historic Royal Palaces, an independent charity.

 Are all museums in the UK free?

-The free admissions policy applies mainly to museums that are funded and managed by the government.
-Therefore it is free to access the permanent collections in all national museums, though they may still charge for temporary exhibitions.
+The free admissions policy applies to national museums and collections that are funded directly by the central government of each UK nation.
+It is free to access the permanent collections in all national museums, though they may still charge for temporary exhibitions.
 Almost all university museums and a large number of local authority museums also operate a free admissions policy.
 Most - but not all - independent museums charge an entry fee.

 I’m looking for a job in museums and galleries

 Museums Journal advertises jobs for the museums and heritage sector.
-Museums Journal Jobs is posted twice monthly to all MA members.
-If you are a non-member you can also access our Jobs Online database when you register for free on the website.
+If you are a non-member you can also access our Find a job search when you register for free on the website.

 How can I train to work in museums and galleries?